-- The data warehouse acts as a unified source of truth for the entire business, where all the data is integrated.
+- Data warehouse acts as a unified source of truth for the entire business, where all data is integrated.

 - This approach has very low data redundancy.
 So, there’s less possibility of data update irregularities, making the ETL data warehouse process more straightforward and less susceptible to failure.

 - It simplifies business processes, as the logical model represents detailed business objects.

 - This approach offers greater flexibility, as it’s easier to update the data warehouse in case there’s any change in the business requirements or source data.

 - It can handle diverse enterprise-wide reporting requirements.